jason-tan-swe/4150-research/README.md

 ## Starting the Project

-### Need to deploy the whole app onto your cluster?
+### Need to deploy the whole app onto your local cluster?

 Do this from root:
 ```